rochards/learning-cs/kubernetes-course/README.md

 - to check the created ingress and the associated IP address, type: `kubectl get ingress -n kubernetes-dashboard`.
 - now you'll need to create a entry in `/etc/hosts` file mapping the IP address found above to the Host **dashboard.com**, e.g,: `192.168.49.2    dashboard.com`.
 - now open the **dashboard.com** on browser and you'll be able to see the K8s dashboard

+## Helm charts

+According to the [official definition](https://helm.sh/), Helm is the package manager for Kubernetes.
+It's well-known convenient way to package YAML files and distribute them in repositories.
+For example, if you need prometheus deployed on your cluster, you don't need to make all configuration from scratch, you can use the [prometheus helm](https://artifacthub.io/packages/helm/prometheus-community/prometheus) for that.